 Impact to date

 14-18 NOW connects people with the First World War through the transformative power of the arts.
-Since 2014, we have been working in partnership with arts and heritage organisations across the UK to commission extraordinary new arts experiences.
+Between 2014 and 2018, we worked in partnership with arts and heritage organisations across the UK to commission extraordinary new arts experiences.

 - 35 million people experienced our projects

 - Including 8 million young people

-- Projects have taken place in 160 locations across the UK, from Orkney to Plymouth, Norwich to Belfast
+- Projects have taken place in 220 locations across the UK, from Orkney to Plymouth, Norwich to Belfast, with many projects touring internationally

 - 16 million people took part in LIGHTS OUT

-- 3.5 million people have so far seen Poppies Wave and Weeping Window on tour
+- 4.5 million people saw Poppies: Wave and Weeping Window on tour

-- 63% of the British population were aware of Jeremy Deller’s We’re here because we’re here
+- 63% of the UK population were aware of Jeremy Deller’s We’re here because we’re here

 14-18 NOW is independently evaluated by Morris Hargreaves McIntyre to capture a range of artistic, heritage, partnership, volunteering and audience outputs and outcomes.
-Key findings to date include:
+Key findings include: